2017 Valparaíso earthquake: Aftershock

-Tectonic Summary
+Tectonic summary

 The April 24, 2017, M6.9 earthquake west of Valparaiso, Chile, occurred as the result of thrust faulting on or near the subduction zone interface between the Nazca and Pacific plates.
 At the latitude of this event, the Nazca plate is moving towards the east-northeast at a velocity of 74 mm/year with respect to South America, and begins its subduction beneath the continent at the Peru–Chile Trench, 80 km to the west of the April 24 earthquake.
 The size, location, depth and mechanism of this event are all consistent with its occurrence on the megathrust interface in this region.

 While commonly plotted as points on maps, earthquakes of this size are more appropriately described as slip over a larger fault area.
 Events of the size of the April 24, 2017, earthquake are typically about 40x20 km in size (length x width).

 Chile has a long history of massive earthquakes, including the 2010 M 8.8 Maule earthquake in central Chile, which ruptured a ~400 km long section of the plate boundary immediately south of this 2017 event.
 The April 24, 2017, earthquake lies close to where the Juan Fernández Ridge enters the subduction zone, in a section of the plate boundary that ruptured in a M 8.0 earthquake in March 1985, and previously in the 1906 M 8.2 Valparaiso earthquake (reported by some to be as large as M 8.6).
 To the north of the Juan Fernandez Ridge, the subduction zone last ruptured in the M 8.3 Illapel earthquake in September 2015.
 This subduction zone also hosted the largest earthquake on record, the 1960 M 9.5 earthquake in southern Chile.
 Over the century prior to the April 24, 2017, earthquake, the region within 400 km of this event has hosted 19 M 7+ earthquakes.
 Prior to the April 24 M 6.9 event, the region immediately surrounding this earthquake hosted 9 other events of M 4.5 or larger over the preceding 2 days, including a M 5.9 earthquake on April 23, 2017.
 The 6.9 shock was also preceded by 4 seconds by a M~4 foreshock.
 Within an hour of the M 6.9 earthquake, 4 aftershocks of M 4.7-5.4 had been located.

-Magnitude of the earthquake
+Magnitude

 Rupture of the earthquake off the coast of Valparaíso.

 This list includes information about the earthquake, which were measured by different seismological institutions worldwide.